 The Osmond Stand is situated at one end of the ground and opposite the pontoon Stand.
 This replaced the Hazel Grove Stand which was moved from the club's previous Abbey Park Stadium home.
 This stand was built in 1939 when the Hazel Grove was demolished shortly before the start of World War II.

-This stand predominately houses visiting supporters and can accommodate up to 1900 supporters.
+This stand predominately houses visiting supporters and can accommodate a maximum of 1,884 supporters.

 Where to stay in the town